 This section describes how to install CKAN from source.
 Although Installing CKAN from package is simpler, it requires Ubuntu 20.04 64-bit or Ubuntu 22.04 64-bit.
 Installing CKAN from source works with other versions of Ubuntu and with other operating systems (e.g. RedHat, Fedora, CentOS, OS X).
 If you install CKAN from source on your own operating system, please share your experiences on our How to Install CKAN wiki page.

-For Python 3 installations, the minimum Python version required is 3.8
+The minimum Python version required is 3.9